devilAPI/soundcloud-adfree-uwp-app/README.md

 [Video of the archived App](https://www.youtube.com/watch?v=W1Exge-l5jo&t=21s)

 **All Credits go to the original SoundCloud Xbox App developers!
-This GithHub repository only acts as an archive.**
+This GitHub repository only acts as an archive.**

 ### Compatibility
 Should work with all UWP-compatible devices.
 Tested on Xbox and Windows 11.